-- Physicians enrolled in EM residency programs that are accredited by the Accreditation Council for Graduate Medical Education (ACGME) or Royal College of Physicians and Surgeons of Canada (RCPSC) - Physicians enrolled in ABEM approved EM/FM, EM/IM, EM/IM/CCM, and EM/Peds combined training programs - Physicians who have advance-matched into such a program

-See the Policy on ITE Accessibility for more information.
+- Physicians enrolled in EM residency programs that are accredited by the ACGME or Royal College of Physicians and Surgeons of Canada (RCPSC). - Physicians enrolled in ABEM approved EM/FM, EM/IM, EM/IM/CCM, and EM/Peds combined training programs - Physicians who have advance-matched into such a program - See the Policy on ITE Accessibility for more information.